frvgmxntx/ROS/README.md

 `source catkin_ws/devel/setup.bash`

-Note: There are other setup files for different shells.
+Note: There are other setup files for diffent shells.

 2. Launch the full simulation: